Office of Alumni and Family Relations

 A native of Montana, Michael earned a B.A. in Journalism and a Master of Public Administration from the University of Wyoming.
 He started his career in public relations for Big Brothers Big Sisters, where he continues to serve as a volunteer.
 He has mentored the same Little Brother for more than nine years.
 Prior to joining CC, Michael worked at the University of Wyoming in Admissions and Career Services and was an instructor.
 Michael loves traveling, exploring the outdoors, and playing music.

-Brett Gray, Alumni and Family Relations Coordinator for On-Campus Programs
+Brett Gray, Coordinator for On-Campus Programs

 Brett is a fourth generation